-Advanced Wealth Management: 2026 Strategy Guide
+Advanced Wealth Management: Strategy Guide

 1. Backdoor Roth IRA

 If you make too much money to contribute to a Roth IRA directly, you can use the backdoor method.
 You contribute to a Traditional IRA (no tax deduction) and then immediately convert it to a Roth.
+I do this every year - it takes about 20 minutes once you’ve done it once.

 Step-by-step conversion